-- THAT the said William Hilson, in or about the period April 15, 2019 to October 31, 2022, while acting as the Chief Commercial Officer of Cronos Group Inc. (Cronos), a reporting issuer in the cannabis industry, failed to maintain the good reputation of the profession and its ability to serve the public interest, contrary to Rule 201.1 of the CPA Ontario Code of Professional Conduct, in that: - a.
-On behalf of Cronos, in July 2019 he negotiated and entered into a contract manufacturing agreement (CMA) with a third party to sell dried cannabis (biomass) to the counter party although the CMA stipulated that Cronos retained title and ownership of the biomass at all times.
-(Q3 Transaction); - b.
-He made the CMA available to Cronos' accounting department, which prepared its 2019 third quarter interim financial statements, including the assessment of the Q3 Transaction for revenue recognition purposes; - c.
-He failed to take appropriate steps to address the handling of revenue recognition issues for the Q3 Transaction, including failing to ensure that an analysis of revenue recognition in respect of the transaction was prepared and considered by Cronos prior to the completion of its third quarter 2019 Interim Financial Statements. - d.
-He signed an Internal Control Certification in connection with Cronos' quarterly financial statements and related reported information as of and for the three months ending September 30, 2019, confirming their accuracy and that they fairly presented in all material respects, Cronos' financial condition, results of operations, and cash flows as they related to his area of responsibility when, in fact, the Q3 Transaction did not meet the criteria for revenue recognition in accordance with International Financial Reporting Standards;
+- 1. THAT the said William Hilson, in or about the period April 15, 2019 to October 31, 2022, while acting as the Chief Commercial Officer of Cronos Group Inc. (Cronos), a reporting issuer in the federally regulated cannabis industry, failed to maintain the good reputation of the profession and its ability to serve the public interest, contrary to Rule 201.1 of the CPA Ontario Code of Professional Conduct, in that: - a.
+In July 2019, with Hilson's input, Cronos entered into a contract manufacturing agreement (CMA) to sell dried cannabis (biomass) to a third party who was to provide manufacturing services to Cronos, specifically for the manufacturing of vape cartridges.
+Under the CMA, the biomass could be supplied by Cronos or sourced on its behalf.
+Cronos would retain title and ownership of the biomass at all times. - In the third quarter of 2019, subsequent to the CMA being signed, Hilson played a significant role in negotiating, on behalf of Cronos, a separate wholesale transaction to sell dried cannabis to the counterparty to the CMA, in which Cronos improperly recognized \$3 million in revenue (Q3 Transaction); - He made the CMA available to Cronos' accounting department, which prepared its 2019 third quarter interim financial statements, including the assessment of the Q3 Transaction for revenue recognition purposes; - d.
+He failed to take appropriate steps to address the handling of revenue recognition issues for the Q3 Transaction, including failing to ensure that an analysis of revenue recognition in respect of the transaction was prepared and considered by Cronos prior to the completion of its third quarter 2019 Interim Financial Statements.

 - e.
-He played a significant role in the Q3 Transaction in which Cronos' improper recognition of revenue in connection with the transaction resulted in a material error in its third quarter 2019 Interim Financial Statements, overstating its revenue by approximately \$3 million, its cost of sales by approximately \$1.7 million, and its realized fair value adjustment on inventory by approximately \$3.3 million in its Consolidated Statements of Operations and Comprehensive Income (Loss) in the interim financial statements for the nine months ended September 20, 2019; and - f.
-In failing to take appropriate steps to address the handing of revenue recognition issues for the Q3 Transaction by Cronos, his conduct was contrary to the public interest.
+He signed an Internal Control Certification in connection with Cronos' quarterly financial statements and related reported information as of and for the three months ending September 30, 2019, confirming their accuracy and that they fairly presented in all material respects, Cronos' financial condition, results of operations, and cash flows as they related to his area of responsibility when, in fact, the Q3 Transaction did not meet the criteria for revenue recognition in accordance with International Financial Reporting Standards; - f.
+He played a significant role in the Q3 Transaction in which Cronos' improper recognition of revenue, in connection with the transaction in its third quarter 2019 Interim Financial Statements, resulted in overstating its revenue by approximately \$3 million, its cost of sales by approximately \$1.
+7 million, and its realized fair value adjustment on inventory by approximately \$3.3 million in its Consolidated Statements of Operations and Comprehensive Income (Loss) in the interim financial statements for the nine months ended September 30, 2019; and - g.
+In failing to take appropriate steps to address the handling of revenue recognition issues for the Q3 Transaction by Cronos, his conduct was contrary to the public interest.